myltik/azure-docs.ru-ru/articles/cdn/cdn-app-dev-net.md

 		}
 		else
 		{
-			// They're not pressing Y or N.  Let's ask them again. return PromptUser(Question);
+			// They pressed something other than Y or N.  Let's ask them again. return PromptUser(Question);
 		}
 	}